 - Sweet potatoes: Bake the sweet potatoes until soft and tender before mashing the flesh and mixing with the other ingredients.

-- Egg: Egg helps to bind the ingredients together, while keeping the casserole light.
+- Egg: Eggs help to bind the ingredients together, while keeping the casserole light.

-- Seasonings: Cinnamon, nutmeg, ginger, salt and vanilla extract are used to infuse some extra flavour into this dish.
+- Seasonings: Cinnamon, nutmeg, ginger, salt and vanilla extract are used to infuse some extra flavor into this dish.
 Add even more spices if you’re a spice lover!

 - Lower the heat of the oven to 350 degrees F. Mist a small rectangular or 8-inch square baking dish with cooking spray.